|To view the regulations for your state, click here|

 A certification automatically terminates prior to the expiration date on the certificate when any of the following occurs: Read More

-20. Under what circumstances will the Department of Health Care Services suspend or revoke certification?
+20. Under what circumstances will the Department of Health Care Services deny, suspend, or revoke certification?

-DHCS may suspend or revoke certification when any of the following occurs: Read More
+DHCS may deny the issuance of an initial certification for any of the following reasons: Read More

 21. What if a program relocated to another facility?